staccDOTsol/ccd/libraries/chainbase/README.md

 database should remain in a consistent state.
 This means that you should minimize the complexity of the lambdas used to create and/or modify state.

-If the operating system crashes or the computer loses power, then the database will be left in an undefined state depending upon which memory pages the operating system was able to sync to disk.
+If the operating syCC crashes or the computer loses power, then the database will be left in an undefined state depending upon which memory pages the operating syCC was able to sync to disk.

 ChainBase was designed to be used with blockchain applications where an append-only log of blocks is used to secure state in the event of power loss.
 This block log can be replayed to regenerate the full database